trello-archive/RxLifecycle/README.md

 # RxLifecycle

-The utilities provided here allow for automatic unsubscription from sequences based on `Activity` or `Fragment` lifecycle events.
+The utilities provided here allow for automatic completion of sequences based on `Activity` or `Fragment` lifecycle events.
 This capability is useful in Android, where incomplete subscriptions can cause memory leaks.

 ## Usage

-You must provide an `Observable<ActivityEvent>` or `Observable<FragmentEvent>` that gives RxLifecycle the information needed to unsubscribe at the correct time.
+You must provide an `Observable<ActivityEvent>` or `Observable<FragmentEvent>` that gives RxLifecycle the information needed to complete the sequence at the correct time.

-You can then unsubscribe explicitly when an event occurs:
+You can then end the sequence explicitly when an event occurs:

 ```java
 myObservable